dvdmtw98/notes/My Vault/cyber-security/cryptography/cryptographic-solutions/encryption.md

 ### Symmetric Algorithm (Private Key)
 Algorithm in which both sender and the receiver must know the same shared secret
 Same key is used to encrypt and decrypt data

+**Advantage**
+100-1000x times faster than a similar size asymmetric encryption algorithm

+**Disadvantage**
+Need a secure way to distribute the private key with other parties
 Non-reputation not guaranteed (Same key can be used by multiple users)
-100-1000x times faster than a similar size asymmetric encryption algorithm Need a secure way to distribute the private key with other parties

 #### Data Encryption Standard (DES)
 Algorithm which breaks the input into 64-bit blocks and uses 16 rounds of transposition and substitution to create ciphertext